TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Empty interface

-An interface type that specifies no methods is an empty interface.
-An empty interface can hold values of any concrete type and is used to handle the concrete type value that is unknown at compile time but figured out at runtime.
+An interface type that specifies no methods is an empty interface, `interface{}`, or `any`.
+An empty interface value, `interface{}{}`, or `any{}`, can hold any concrete type value and is used to handle the concrete type value that is unknown at compile time but figured out at runtime.

 #### Interface concrete type assertion